• Skip to primary navigation

 Business relevance

 Stop selling design, sell the results.
 No one really cares about design or your design process.
-What people means when they say they “care” about good user experience design is what good design can do for them.
+What people mean when they say they “care” about good user experience design is what good design can do for them.
 For business, it means selling more products or services.
 For customers, it means when they are using your app they feel in control and they can do whatever they want without thinking about it.

 The right way to explain your design process